Concubine Li

-Li Ji (驪姬 (Lí Jī); died 651 BCE) was a concubine and later wife of Duke Xian of Jin, ruler of the State of Jin between 676 and 651 BC during the Spring and Autumn period of ancient China.
-Li Ji is best known for starting the Li Ji Unrest which led to the suicide of Prince Shensheng.
+Li Ji (驪姬 (Lí Jī); died 651 BCE) was a concubine and later, wife of Duke Xian of Jin, ruler of the State of Jin between 676 and 651 BC during the Spring and Autumn period of ancient China.
+Li Ji is best known for starting the Li Ji Unrest, which led to the suicide of Prince Shensheng.
 She also placed her own son Xiqi on the Jin throne after the death of Duke Xian.
 She was nicknamed as the "Witch of the Age" (一代妖姬) because of her devious acts.

 Biography

 Li Ji was originally a native of Li Rong (驪戎), one of the northern Rong tribes.
-In 672 BC, the fifth year of his reign, Duke Xian obtained two daughters of leader of the Li Rong tribe: Li Ji and her younger sister, Shao Ji (少姬).
-Because of her beauty, Li Ji gained the favor of Duke Xian, therefore he had a desire to make Li Ji his main wife.
-Before doing so he asked the gods through divination whether or not it was wise to do this.
+In 672 BC, the fifth year of his reign, Duke Xian obtained two daughters of the leader of the Li Rong tribe: Li Ji and her younger sister, Shao Ji (少姬).
+Because of her beauty, Li Ji gained the favor of Duke Xian.
+Therefore, he had a desire to make Li Ji his main wife.
+Before doing so, he asked the gods through divination whether or not it was wise to do this.
 The answer he received was that the outcome would not be good.
-He asked a second time and on receiving a positive response he made Li Ji his main wife, replacing Qi Jiang (齊姜).
+He asked a second time and on receiving a positive response, he made Li Ji his main wife, replacing Qi Jiang (齊姜).

 Li Ji Unrest

 In 665 BC, the twelfth year of the reign of Duke Xian, Li Ji gave birth to Prince Xiqi.
 Since Li Ji wanted her son to be the crown prince, she bribed two of Duke Xian's most trusted officials, Liang Wu (梁五) and Dongguan Biwu (東關嬖五).
 The two officials persuaded Duke Xian to let Shensheng, Chong'er, and Yiwu leave the capital, Jiang (絳).
 The officials told the duke that the northern Rong and Di tribes frequently attacked Jin such that the princes were needed to defend their territory.
 Duke Xian then sent Prince Shensheng to defend Quwo.
 Duke Xian also sent Chong'er to defend the city of Pu (蒲), northwest of modern Xi County in Shanxi, and Yiwu to Erqu (二屈), modern Ji County in Shanxi.

 In 656 BC, the 21st year of the reign of Duke Xian, Li Ji plotted a scheme whereby Prince Shensheng went to Quwo and offered sacrifices for his deceased mother, Qi Jiang.
 Shensheng sent some of the food blessed by the gods to Duke Xian.
 Li Ji had secretly placed poison in the food in order to frame Shensheng for murder.
-Before Duke Xian began eating, he gave a part of the food to a dog to check for poison whereupon the dog immediately collapsed.
+Before Duke Xian began eating, he gave a part of the food to a dog to check for poison, whereupon the dog immediately collapsed.
 Discovering the poison in the food, Duke Xian sent men to Quwo to arrest Shensheng.
 Upon hearing the news, Shensheng committed suicide.